stan-dev/design-docs/designs/0003-parallel_autodiff.md

 ```

 The function signatures follow C++ standard library conventions.
 The
-It are iterators which are assumed to allow for random access, the
+`InputIt` are iterators which are assumed to allow for random access, the
 function objects are passed by value and these are expected to have
-signature as explained below.
+signatures as explained below.
 How these functions are exposed in the
-Stan language will depend on the forthcoming features closures and lambdas.
-As these are not yet available, the functionality could be exposed in Stan with custom c++ user defined functions like this
+Stan language will depend on the forthcoming features closures and
+lambdas.
+As these are not yet available, the functionality could be
+exposed in Stan with custom c++ user defined functions like this

 ˋˋˋstan
 functions {
   // runs reduce over the index range start to end.
 Mapping from
   // data-index set to group indices pre-stored in gidx
   real hierarchical_reduce(int start, int end, int[] y, vector log_lambda_group, int[] gidx) {
     return poisson_log_lpmf(y[start:end]| log_lambda_group[gidx[start:end]]);
   }

   // user function defined in C++ which calls parallel_reduce_sum with a